bipin0x01/bipin0x01/README.md

 I'm Bipin Thapa, an infosec enthusiast, wannabe hacker and freelance web developer with content writing hobby.
 I love learning how things work.
 I shifted to breaking things after realizing that I was better at breaking than in creating, while working as a web developer.
 LOL :joy:

-I spend most of my my time solving vulnerable labs, doing individual security researches and CTFs(more often).
+I spend most of my my time solving vulnerable labs, doing independent security researches and CTFs(more often).

 :mailbox_with_mail: Contact: